seeker71/Living-Resonance-Codex/README.md

-# Living Codex — Phase 2 Complete ✅
+# Living Codex — Phase 3 Complete ✅

-This is a **Phase 2 complete** implementation of the Living Codex - a federated, fractal knowledge system that integrates consciousness, archetypes, and resonance through water-state metaphors and harmonic principles, now with interactive sacred geometry and resonance dynamics.
+This is a **Phase 3 complete** implementation of the Living Codex - a federated, fractal knowledge system that integrates consciousness, archetypes, and resonance through water-state metaphors and harmonic principles, now with interactive sacred geometry, resonance dynamics, **community resonance overlays**, and **AI agent integration**.

 ## Quickstart